Trump says Oracle close to TikTok deal as ByteDance aims for majority ownership | Business

 Under ByteDance's proposal, however, the Beijing-based company would keep a majority stake in TikTok's global business and create headquarters for TikTok in the United States, the sources said.
 Treasury Secretary Steven Mnuchin said on Monday that ByteDance has also offered to create 20,000 U.S. jobs with TikTok.
 Oracle would become ByteDance's technology partner responsible for the management of TikTok's data and take a minority stake in TikTok, the sources added.

-"I heard they are very close to a deal," Trump said, adding that he was a fan of Oracle's chairman, Larry Ellison.
-He added that he would look into the proposed agreement.
+"I heard they are very close to a deal," Trump said, adding that his administration would be making a decision soon on whether to approve it, and that he was a fan of Oracle's Chairman Larry Ellison.
 The ByteDance proposal calls for the Committee on Foreign Investment in the United States (CFIUS), the U.S. government panel that is overseeing the deal talks, to supervise how TikTok will be operated, one of the sources said.

 Mnuchin, who chairs CFIUS, and Commerce Secretary Wilbur Ross were meeting at the White House on Tuesday to consider ByteDance's proposal, two of the sources said.
 It is unclear whether Trump will approve ByteDance's proposal, the sources said, requesting anonymity because the deliberations are confidential.
 The White House, ByteDance and Oracle did not immediately respond to requests for comment.